Operation Alljah

-Operation Alljah was an operation launched by Coalition forces in Iraq, mainly U.S. Marines, in June 2007 to secure the neighborhoods of Fallujah.
+Operation Alljah was an operation launched by Coalition forces in Iraq, mainly U.S. Marines, on 17 June 2007 to secure the neighborhoods of Fallujah.
 The strategy of the operation was somewhat based on a successful operation in Ramadi conducted in 2006.
 Insurgents in the town of Karma nearby were also targeted during the operation, which was part of the overall operation Phantom Thunder.

 Strategy

 The strategy for Operation Alljah is based on a successful strategy used in the city of Ramadi.
 Fallujah was divided up into 11 sections managed by individual units of Iraqi policemen.
 U.S. commanders tried to keep the Iraqis in leading roles, with coalition forces in support.

 To separate the parts of the city so that each isolated section could be dealt with more easily, the coalition forces set up barriers, leaving a limited number of access points to get between the districts of the city.
 This was intended to make it harder for wanted people to move throughout the city, and isolate trouble areas.

 Each precinct had a building set as a base of operations, where civilians can receive various services, including food and limited damage reimbursement.
 These buildings also serve as recruitment centers and bases of operations for the Iraqi police in those precincts.
 The precinct headquarters also issue ID cards, which make it less of a hassle to get through checkpoints.
 The ID cards also make it easier to track suspects within the city.